JPMorgan US Momentum Factor ETF JMOM

 Performance

-Over the past three years, it trailed the category index, the Russell 1000 Growth Index, by an annualized 93 basis points, but outperformed the category average by 3.6 percentage points.
-And more importantly, when looking across a longer horizon, the strategy's performance looks bleak.
-On a five-year basis, it trailed the index by an annualized 3.3 percentage points.
+Over the past three years, it trailed the category index, the Russell 1000 Growth Index, by an annualized 1.1 percentage points, but outperformed the category average by 3.2 percentage points.
+And more importantly, when extended to a longer time frame, the strategy fell behind the index.
+On a five-year basis, it underperformed the index by an annualized 4.1 percentage points.

-Even when adjusting for risk, the fund is not favorable.
-The share class failed to beat the index with a lower Sharpe ratio, a measure of risk-adjusted returns, over the trailing five-year period.
-Despite this poor risk-adjusted performance, the strategy took less risk than the benchmark, as measured by a lower standard deviation of 19.3%, compared with the benchmark’s 20.8%.
-However, the share class proved itself effective by generating positive alpha, over the same period, against the category group index: a benchmark that encapsulates the performance of the broader asset class.
+When risk is properly accounted for, the strategy is not any more compelling.
+The share class trailed the index with a lower Sharpe ratio, a measure of risk-adjusted returns, over the trailing five-year period.
+Despite this subpar risk-adjusted performance, the strategy took less risk than the benchmark, as measured by a lower standard deviation of 19.1%, compared with the benchmark’s 20.6%.
+Finally, the share class proved itself ineffective as it was unable to generate alpha, over the same period, against the category group index: a benchmark that encapsulates the performance of the broader asset class.

 Published on